IFRS Foundation

 Completed

-Effective on August 1, 2022, the Value Reporting Foundation consolidated into the IFRS Foundation.
+Effective on August 1, 2022, the Value Reporting Foundation (VRF) consolidated into the IFRS Foundation.
 At that time, stewardship of the SASB Standards—including all active projects—passed from the SASB Standards Board to the International Sustainability Standards Board (ISSB).
-The ISSB has committed to improving the international applicability of the SASB Standards, and this work is a part of the ISSB’s initial work plan.

-The Project’s objective is to conduct research and consultation to define the strategy to improve the international applicability of SASB Standards.
-This strategy will include a defining potential standard-setting activities designed to improve the global applicability of disclosure topics and accounting metrics.
+The Project’s objective was to conduct research and consultation to define the strategy to improve the international applicability of SASB Standards.
+This strategy included defining potential standard-setting activities designed to improve the international applicability of disclosure topics and accounting metrics.

-While the scope of the Project does not include executing these specific standard-setting activities, it will comprise the foundational research that will enable subsequent standard setting to be conducted in line with the established standards globalization strategy.
+While the scope of the Project did not include executing these specific standard-setting activities, it comprised the foundational research that would enable subsequent standard setting to be conducted in line with the Project’s original intent.

 Capital markets operate in a global context.
 Many investors’ portfolios are allocated among companies domiciled or with operations in various countries around the world.
 At the same time, many companies have complex and geographically diversified supply chains, operations, and customer bases.

-Therefore, it is our objective to ensure that the disclosure topics in SASB Standards reflect globally relevant sustainability issues and that associated accounting metrics are relevant and decision-useful indicators that can be widely adopted by companies for their ESG reporting, regardless of the country of domicile or their geographic operating footprint.
-Based on a staff review, approximately one-quarter of existing SASB Standards metrics may currently be challenging to implement in certain geographic regions.
-The standards globalization strategy aims to identify opportunities—including but not limited to a potential standard-setting project to revise metrics—to improve the global applicability of SASB Standards.
+Therefore, the project objective was to ensure that the disclosure topics in SASB Standards reflect globally relevant sustainability issues and that associated accounting metrics were relevant and decision-useful indicators that can be widely adopted by companies for their sustainability reporting, regardless of the country of domicile or their geographic operating footprint.
+A staff review found that approximately one-quarter of SASB Standards metrics may have been challenging to implement in certain geographic regions.
+The Project aimed to identify opportunities—including but not limited to a potential standard-setting project to revise metrics—to enhance the international applicability of SASB Standards.

-We recognize that complexities and differences in regulatory environments, voluntarily adopted standards, industry structures, and business models across geographic regions create inherent challenges in developing globally applicable sustainability accounting standards.
-Nevertheless, through research and stakeholder engagement the technical staff aims to enhance the decision-usefulness of the standards’ content globally.
+SASB Standards technical staff recognised that complexities and differences in regulatory environments, voluntarily adopted standards, industry structures and business models across geographic regions create inherent challenges in developing internationally applicable sustainability accounting standards.
+Nevertheless, through research and stakeholder engagement the staff aimed to enhance the decision-usefulness of the standards’ content across jurisdctions.

 September 2019